-Occultism. - W. J. Atkinson, M. D., V. D., of Pisgah, Mo., writes - There is in man a certain faculty-wonder-that leads him in search of the hidden mysterious things of nature.
-There are certain persons, those with that faculty large, who tings all their writings and sayings with mystery.
+Occultism.-W. J. Atkinson, M. D., V. D., of Pisgah, Mo., writes.-There is in man a certain faculty-wonder-that leads him in search of the hidden mysterious things of nature.
+There are certain persons, those with that faculty large, who tinge all their writings and sayings with mystery.
 Those with it small have no mystery about any thing.
-Those persons who are always talking about "magic," "art magic," "elementaries," "nymphs," "ghosts," "spooks," etc., have the organ of wonder of spirituality large or very large, and go to extremes in search of the occult.
-Such and go to extremes in search of the occult.
+Those persons who are always talking about "magic." "art magic." "elementaries," "nymphs." "ghosts," "spooks," etc., have the organ of wonder of spirituality large or very large, and go to extremes in search of the occult.
 Such persons are liable to be imposed upon by trick-sters.
-While there is a hidden power, occult law, we must not while in search of it, rely altogether upon one faculty of mind alone to develop its nature.
+While there is a hidden power, occult law, we must not while in search of it, rely allogether upon one faculty of mind alone to develop its nature.
 If man should be governed alone by amativeness he would run the love or mating principle to the destruction of soul and body.
-Free-love is a small example of the perversion of anativeness; so the great cry about Occultism, Art Magic, etc., is a perversion of spirituality.
-There is a great truth contained in the science of Occultism, but fedoes not consist in superstitious rites and ceremonies.
-Soul-power is developed by a course ceremonies.
-Soul power is developed by a course of rigid discipline, a discipline that brings the physical in subjection to the soul or spiritual.
+Free-love is a small example of the perversion of anativeness he would run the love or mating principle to the destruction of spirituality.
+There is a great truth contained in the selence of Occultism, but fedoes not consist in superstitious rites and cerembraies.
+Soul-power is developed by a course of rigid discipline, a discipline that brings the physical in subjection to the soul or spiritual.
 In the spirit, or rather in spirit, resides all power, so to use that power and make it valuable to us, we must learn to hold the physical as a servant, the soul must be master, as it is.
-There is no condition, i.e., no disease, no death, no evil, nor any other negative condition that can resist the silent pos-itive action of the soul.
-That power of soul may by used by an evil person for any evil design, yet it is the influence of soul, and power used in that way shd for that purpose, received the name Black Magic, while the power of soul directed by a loving mind received the name White Magic.
-One celestial and the other terrestial in character and origin.
-The "evil eye" belongs to one class. and origin.
-The "evil eye" belongs to one class, while the same power of the eye to control for a pure, hely and noble purpose, to the other.
-I would advise all to study the soul and learn its laws and conditions and how to wield its power for good.
-Knowledge is the Savior of the world; soul-knowledge the wisdom, or grand Savior of the world.
-He that gets the most wisdom becomes a grand master in Occultism.
-Some persons can never become such any more than a hog can become a music teacher.
-Occultism to me, then, is the science that explains occult law.
-It is Paychol. the science that explains occult law.
-It is Psychology, Messacriam, Phrenology, or any thing that unlocks the door of the spiritual realm of nature.
+There is no condition, i.e., it of disease, no death, no, evil, nor any other negative conditions shall can resist the silent positive action of the soul.
+That power of soul may by used by an evil person for any evil design, yet it is the influence of soul, and power used in that way and for that purpose, veceived the name Black Magic, while the power of soul directed by a loving mind received, the name White Magic.
+One was celestial and the other-terrestial in character and origin.
+The "evil eye" belongs to one class, while the same power of the eye to co